Key takeaways:

 - Time on the job: Because commercial plumbing systems are larger and more complex, repairs are typically much bigger and can take a lot longer than residential plumbing jobs.
 For example, finding a leak in a two-story home will be a much easier task than finding a leak in a 20-story building.

-- Customer service: Residential plumbers work in a client’s home and need to provide a higher level of customer service to educate the homeowner about the problem at hand and the solution they’ve provided.
-Commercial plumbers, on the other hand, work in a larger setting and often have little to no communication with the building owner on-site.
+- Customer service: Residential plumbers work in a client’s home.
+They need to provide a higher level of customer service to educate the homeowner about the problem at hand and the solution they’ve provided.
+Commercial plumbers, on the other hand, work in a larger setting.
+They often have little to no communication with the building owner on-site.

 3. Service and repair plumber